About

 They met in high school and continued their search together.
 After eleven years of marriage, Roy and Linda (now Leah) encountered Rebbetzin Esther Jungreis, the child of the Holocaust who became an eloquent spokeswomen for the great tradition of classic Torah Jewish life.
 After attending the Rebbetzin’s Torah classes and visiting Israel with her, they adopted the Jewish lifestyle and moved to the community on Long Island where Rebbetzin Jungreis’ husband served as rabbi.
 They now reside in Jerusalem.

 Roy is the author of six books and has been writing weekly articles and videos for many years.
 Linda is his first editor.
-Since the publication of Roy’s first book, they have spoken to Jewish audiences in hundreds of locations in fifteen countries.
-Roy’s articles and videos are distributed through email and WhatsApp and appear on Jewish websites, including Voz Iz Neias (VIN News), Channel 613 and Lakewood Scoop.
-His articles appeared in Yated Ne’eman for thirteen years as well as the Jewish Press and continue to appear in The Jewish Connection.
+Since the publication of his first book, Roy and Linda have spoken to Jewish audiences in hundreds of locations in fifteen countries.
+Roy’s weekly articles and videos are distributed through email and WhatsApp and appear on Jewish websites, including Voz Iz Neias (VIN news).
+His articles appeared in Yated Neeman for thirteen years as well as the Jewish Press, and they continue to appear in the Jewish Connection.
+To subscribe to Roy’s articles/videos through either email or WhatsApp, please use the Contact page on this website.

-Roy’s books are “From Central Park to Sinai: How I Found My Jewish Soul” (Jonathan David, 2000), “Worldstorm: Finding Meaning & Direction Amidst Today’s World Crisis” (Israel Bookshop, 2003), “2020 Vision” (Feldheim Publishers, 2008), “Working Toward Moshiach” (2015), “Hold On: Surviving the Days Before Moshiach” (Mosaica Press, 2020) and “48 Ways to Shalom Bayis” (2024, soon to be released as “Together Forever” by Mosaica Press).
-All these books are available through this website as well as Feldheim.com.
-In 2023, Rabbi Nachman Seltzer wrote a book about Roy and Leah entitled “From Sinai to Yerushalayim” (Artscroll/Mesorah), which is available through Artscroll.
+Roy's books are “From Central Park to Sinai: How I Found My Jewish Soul” (Jonathan David, 2000 ), “Worldstorm: Finding Meaning and Direction Amidst Today's World Crisis” (Israel Bookshop, 2003), “2020 Vision” (Feldheim Publishers, 2008), “Working Toward Moshiach” (2015), “Hold On: Surviving the Days Before Moshiach (Mosaica Press, 2020) and “Together Forever: Torah Strategies to Make Marriage Work” (Mosaica Press, 2025).
+In 2023, Rabbi Nachman Seltzer wrote a book about Roy and Linda entitled “From Sinai to Yerushalayim,” which was published by Artscroll/Shaar Press and is available through Artscroll.com.
+All books are available through this website as well as Amazon.com.

 Since the publication of Roy’s first book, they have spoken together at